Seaside resort: Expansion around the world

 The development of the seaside resort abroad was stimulated by the well-developed English love of the beach.
-The French Riviera on the Mediterranean had already become a destination for the British upper class by the end of the 18th century.
+The French Riviera on the Mediterranean Sea had already become a destination for the British upper class by the end of the 18th century.
 In 1864, the first railway to Nice was completed, making the Riviera accessible to visitors from all over Europe.
 By 1874, foreign residents in Nice, mostly British, numbered 25,000.
 The coastline became renowned for attracting the royalty of Europe, including Queen Victoria and King Edward VII.

 In the United States, early seaside resorts in the late 1800s catered to the wealthy, including city businessmen.
 Cape May, New Jersey became one of the first coastal resorts in the United States, when regular steamboat traffic on the Delaware River began after the War of 1812.
 Early visitors to Cape May included Henry Clay in 1847, and Abraham Lincoln in 1849.
 By 1880, Henry Flagler had extended several rail lines southward down the US Atlantic coastline, enticing northern upper-class families south to subtropical Florida.
 The Florida East Coast Railway brought northern tourists to St. Augustine in greater numbers, and by 1887 Flagler began to build two large ornate hotels in St. Augustine, the 540-room Ponce de Leon Hotel and the Hotel Alcazar, and bought the Casa Monica Hotel the next year.

 Continental European attitudes towards gambling and nudity tended to be more lax than in Britain, and British and French entrepreneurs were quick to exploit the possibilities.
 In 1863, the Prince of Monaco, Charles III and François Blanc, a French businessman, arranged for steamships and carriages to take visitors from Nice to Monaco, where large luxury hotels, gardens and casinos were built.
 The place was renamed Monte Carlo.
 Commercial seabathing also spread to other areas of the United States and parts of the British Empire such as Australia, where surfing became popular in the early 20th century.
-By the 1970s cheap and affordable air travel was the catalyst for the growth of a truly global tourism market.
+By the 1970s cheap and affordable air travel was the catalyst for the growth of a global tourism market.

-Recreational fishing and leisure boat pursuits have recently become very lucrative, and traditional fishing villages are often well positioned to take advantage of this.
-For example, Destin, on the coast of Florida, has evolved from an artisanal fishing village into a seaside resort dedicated to tourism with a large fishing fleet of recreational charter boats.
-The tourist appeal of fishing villages has become so big that the Korean government is purpose-building 48 fishing villages for their tourist drawing power.
+Since the late 20th century, recreational fishing and leisure boat pursuits have become very lucrative, and traditional fishing villages are often well positioned to take advantage of this.
+Destin, Florida, for instance, has evolved from an artisanal fishing village into a seaside resort dedicated to tourism with a large fishing fleet of recreational charter boats.